aklump/check-pages/documentation/source/dev--output.md

 For messages related to a test, you must use `$test->addMessage(...` because the timing of the output will be handled by the runner. **You must not use a printer from within plugins or custom extensions!**

+In some cases you may want to display your messages sooner than later, if so you may call `$test->echoMessages()`.
+Not this will print all test messages, including those set so far in the processing.
+This ensures FIFO.

+For output initiated from inside non-test event handlers, you may use `$runner->echo()` for real time printing.

 ## Core Authors

 Follow the code as shown below for user feedback.
 The instance of `\AKlump\Messaging\MessengerInterface` will determine how the messages are printed, you just worry about the message, level, and verbosity as you write code.